Masks for Melbourne as Australia's coronavirus tally rises by record | Health

 Andrews warned that the number of cases would stay on an upward trajectory if people did not self-isolate after getting tested.
 "And a six-week shutdown will not be for six weeks.
 It will run for much longer than that."

-She raised concern about a Black Lives Matter protest planned for next week.
+She raised concerns about a Black Lives Matter protest planned for next week.
 "Irrespective of the issue, we need to follow the health advice.
 Large crowds are a huge concern.
-We cannot allow that march to continue unfortunately," Berejiklian said.
+We cannot allow that march to continue, unfortunately," Berejiklian said.

 "We're at a critical point in New South Wales and we don't want to see the virus spread and actions like that are a huge health risk."